-Check your insurances and finances are adequate to cover your business
+Before storm season check your insurance and finances are adequate to cover your business

-Plan for power outages, loss of deliveries and alternate ways to operate
+Plan for power outages, loss of deliveries, access and alternate ways to operate

 Monitor the incident

-Listen to emergency alerts and updates, and follow advice
+Listen to emergency alerts, know where to shelter or evacuate and follow advice

 Apply for financial assistance and other business support

-Develop marketing strategies to promote positive news or deals
+Develop marketing strategies to communicate with customers and promote positive news or deals

-Consider what you've learned and update policies, plans and training
+Consider what you've learned and update policies, plans and staff training

 Prevent and prepare before a severe storm